AidanBugs/Obsidian/1) CWRU/In Progress/ENGR399 - Impact Engineering on Society/HW/HW1ENGR399.md

 ### (i)
 Kant makes a distinction between doing something out of a sense of (moral) duty—or, in his words, “from duty”—and doing something that merely conforms with duty but is driven by self-interested motives.
 In your own words, can you explain this distinction?
 It might help to work through a concrete example (but not the one that Kant uses, please!).

+> [!Ans]
+> Acting with a sense of moral duty simply means doing something with a sense of obligation or moral code (from duty).
+Whereas doing something that conforms with duty means that the action alligns with one should do out of moral duty, however the reason for their action is more selfish.
+For example, after bumping into someone one should apologize because it is the morally right thing to do and one should feel sorry for bumping into someone.
+However, an exmple of acting with conformity toward the duty would be apologizing because you don't want people to think bad of you for not apologizing.
+Same action, different reasons.
+This is the distinction Kant is trying to make.

 Note: This distinction is very important for Kant.
 It’s partly what makes his view different from utilitarianism: even if the consequences of some action are very good, if that action isn’t motivated by a genuine sense of duty, then it lacks “moral content” (in his words)—it’s not the sort of thing that one should be praised, in a moral sense, for having done.
 Imagine that I donate $10 million to a hospital that treats children with cancer.
 This might have very good consequences, as it might save the lives of many children.
 But now imagine that the only reason I did this was to become famous for helping children—that is, to boost my reputation as a great philanthropist.
 Even though the consequences were in fact good, Kant would say that this was not a morally praiseworthy act, because it was motivated by self-interest—i.e., by my will to benefit myself by boosting my reputation—rather than from a sense of duty to help others.
 This is why Kant writes: “Thus the moral worth of an action does not lie in the effect expected from it and so too does not lie in any principle of action that needs to borrow its motive from this expected effect.”

 Note also Kant’s use of the term “prudent” on page 15.
 Mentioning this because it might be useful: philosophers distinguish between two broad categories.
 The first is denoted by terms like “prudent,” “prudence,” and “prudential.”
 This concerns questions about what is best for you.
 Hence, in a prudential sense, it might not be good for you to lie because sometimes lies can backfire.
 The second category, which contrasts with the first, concerns what is “ethical” or “moral.”
 Ethics and morality—unlike prudence—is fundamentally about how one treats others, i.e., about what is right or wrong when the interests of others are taken into account.
 What is right or wrong in this sense may not be what’s best for you, personally—maybe it’s best for you to lie and cheat, but doing so would be morally wrong when one takes into account the interests of others—specifically, the interests that others have in not being lied to or cheated out of something!